kelseyhightower/konfig/README.md

 EOF
 ```

+Create the `env` secret with two keys `foo` and `config.json` which holds the contents of the configuration file created in the previous step:

 ```
 kubectl create secret generic env \
   --from-literal foo=bar \
   --from-file config.json
 ```

+At this point the `env` secret can be referenced from either Cloud Run or Cloud Functions using the `konfig` library.

+### Cloud Run Tutorial

 ```
 CLUSTER_ID=$(gcloud container clusters describe k0 \